Reduction of Feynman Integrals in the Parametric Representation II: Reduction of Tensor Integrals: Summary

 \section{Summary}

 In this paper, the reduction of tensor integrals is considered.
-Following the method developed in paper I, a tensor integral is parametrized by applying a sum of chains of index-shifting operators to a scalar integral.
-We show that polynomial equations of these operators can be constructed.
-Basing on these equations, we provide two methods to reduce tensor integrals.
-In the first method, by introducing some auxiliary parameters, we show that tensor integrals can be parametrized without shifting the spacetime dimension (but with negative indices).
+Following the method developed in paper I, a tensor integral is parametrized by applying a sum of chains of operators $\widetilde{A}$ and $\widetilde{B}$ to a scalar integral (cf. \cref{Eq:ParTensInt}).
+Because the $\widetilde{B}$ are of degree $L$, the resulting parametric integrals are of high degrees for multiloop high-rank tensor integrals.
+We show that polynomial equations for the $\widetilde{B}$ can be constructed (cf. \cref{Eq:IBPB}).
+Based on these equations, two methods to reduce the degrees of parametric integrals are provided.

+In the first method, by introducing some auxiliary parameters, we show that the $\widetilde{B}$ can be traded by the $\bar{B}$ (cf. \cref{Eq:BtSol,Eq:TensGen2}), and the $\widetilde{A}$ can be traded by the $\bar{A}$ (cf. \cref{Eq:AtChainSol}).
+The corresponding parametric integrals are of much lower degrees.
 The parametrizing result is consistent with the one obtained by using the tensor reduction method.
 However, the former is much easier to carry out for high-rank tensor integrals.
-The resulting parametric integrals can be reduced by solving dimensional-shift-free IBP identities.
-In the second method, a Gr\"obner basis is generated out of these polynomial equations.
+The resulting parametric integrals can be reduced by solving dimensional-shift-free IBP identities (cf. \cref{Eq:DimShiftFreeIBPII}).

+In the second method, a Gr\"obner basis is generated out of these polynomial equations of $\widetilde{B}$.
 Tensor integrals are partially reduced by using this basis.
-The unreduced integrals can further be reduced by solving parametric IBP identities.
+The unreduced integrals can further be reduced by solving parametric IBP identities combining with the application of symbolic rules.
+By virtue of the positivity of the indices, symbolic rules can easily be generated.
+The number of independent parametric IBP identities to be solved is much smaller than that in the regular IBP method.

-\section{Acknowledgments}
+\section{{Acknowledgments}}

 This work was supported by the Natural Sciences and Engineering Research Council of Canada.